 Our Values: Enthusiasm, Creativity, Quality, Relationships

 Most giant organizations tend to have lengthy visions but what is the use when the own crew members will not be able to remember it?
 At ATCEN Sdn Bhd, it is our duty to remember ATCEN’s vision and values.
-With this, the crew members’ take the initiative to not only remember but puts it into practice everyday.
+With this, the crew members will take the initiative to not only remember but put it into practice everyday.

 We at ATCEN strongly believe in our values of Enthusiasm, Creativity, Quality and Relationship or better known to us as ECQR.
 What makes us different is that we do not see our values as simply being values.
 We refer to our values as the ATCEN DNA because our values define the life of ATCEN.
 Here in ATCEN, we strive for originality with a purpose.
 We do things the unconventional way.